 Scrap materials, dust, and splinters can accumulate around the blade, behind the blade, or on the bed of the cutter.
 These can impair the safe operation of the cutter.
 Keep these clear at all times by dusting them off using a piece of scrap material or other tool.
 Keep hands away from the blade.
+Wear eye and ear protection when using this cutter.
 The cutting operation may leave splinters or sharp edges on the material that is being cut.
 Some materials may require sanding before final installation.
 Inspect all cuts prior to installation.
 Do not install cut pieces with splinters or sharp edges.
 Keep splinters and cut pieces with sharp edges out of the work area.

 This cutter has two pressure rollers that can pinch and crush fingers or hands.
 Keep hands away!

-Keep fingers and hands out from underneath the blade carrier, as these can be crushed against the material being cut, or against the bed of the cutter.
+Keep fingers and hands out from under the blade carrier, as they can be crushed against the material being cut, or the bed of the cutter.